 Practice learning experiences are in primary and secondary care environments, including GP practices, hospitals, hospices, community hospitals and other out-patient and community settings.
 In the pre-clinical phase of the course you will undertake one-day-a-week placements in primary care, A&E and out-patient departments from January to August.
 These are based predominantly in Worcestershire and Herefordshire, but may include Gloucestershire.

 In the second year you must complete 1,600 hours of clinical placements, working 37.5 hour weeks and returning to the University every four weeks for an academic in-day on a Friday.
 You will be assigned to an acute hospital Trust as a base, with community and primary care placements in the vicinity.
 However, some travel may still be involved.
-Base Trusts are currently in Worcestershire, Herefordshire, Gloucestershire and Dudley.
-The duration of each of the specialities is set out by the RCP Faculty of Physician Associates as follows:
+Base Trusts are currently in Worcestershire, Herefordshire, Gloucestershire, and Coventry and Warwickshire.

 In addition, meetings with personal academic tutors are scheduled on at least 4 occasions in the first year and three occasions in each of the other years of a course.
 Whilst on placement you will be visited in placement by a member of the teaching team and discuss your placements off-site with personal academic tutors.